SNN

 In particular, signs of bark beetle attacks could be detected with reasonable accuracy one month before the acquisition of ground truth data.
 However, the disease’s earlier stages are weakly detectable via satellite imagery.

-As such, there is still room for research activities in the way can be leveraged for temporal and spatial transferability, i.e., the direct deployment of a model trained on a particular area or time period to a different area or time period.
+As such, there is still room for research activities in the way historical data can be leveraged for temporal and spatial transferability, i.e., the direct deployment of a model trained on a particular area or time period to a different area or time period.

 More information: